CMA vs CPA: Which Accounting Designation is Right for You?

 I am forever thankful that I added the CMA designation to my resume because it has allowed me to earn more money, get respect from my peers and opened so many doors for my career.

-If you are leaning toward becoming a CMA then be sure to check out my comparison of the best CMA review courses.
+If you are leaning toward becoming a CMA then be sure to check out our 16-week Accelerator program.

 I can help you pass the CMA exam on your first attempt and guide you toward a new and exciting career path.

-27 Comments on “CMA vs CPA: Which Accounting Designation is Right for You?”
+27 Comments on “CMA vs CPA: Which Accounting Designation is Right for You Based on 2024 Changes?”

 We published this article in December 2021.